AinurPro/Book_project_frontend/README.md

-# Book Project App contains both Front-end and Back-end.
-This front-end App built on back-end that has been submitted as a requirement of the project on Module 2
+# Book Project App is front-end App built on back-end that has been submitted as a requirement of the project on Module 2

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm start` to run the apps simultaneously (both front end and back end.)

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+At the backend the app runs on PORT 5500.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+### How the app works
+# user logs in if it is first time user
+# if the existent user, logs in right away
+# a list of books opens up
+# user can add own book, read the created by/ the date of release/ titles/content, also can remove own book.

+### Tech Stack
+# React
+# Axios
+# React-dom
+#React-dom-router
+#Bootstrap

 ### Deployment